iaaanz/levelup-bot-client/README.md

 ## License

-This project is licensed under the Apache-2.0 License - See the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License v3.0 - See the [LICENSE.md](LICENSE) file for details.

 ## Project setup
 ```